How To Add Legal Pages To Your WordPress Site

 • Privacy Policy

-You can either create a new page on your website for every legal form you want added to your website, then paste the content from the templates into your web pages and publish or upload these to your server as described earlier.
+You can either create a new page for every legal form you want to add to your site, then paste the content from the templates into your pages and publish or upload these to your server as previously described.

-In addition to using legal templates, another option is to use plugins.
+In addition to using templates, another option for adding legal pages to your website is to use plugins.

-Here are some legal plugins for WordPress users worth looking into:
+Here are some great plugins for WordPress users that you may be interested in checking out:

 WordPress Legal Pages Plugin